cfpsubmissions/ieeeeurosp24-didcomm/README.md

 You will get a PNG file named "results-enc.png" with a graphical depiction of the data in "results.anon".

+### Memory profiling

+The Python programs used to profile memory usage have a `-mem` suffix.
+They are run as the ones just described, but no `<iters>` parameter is specified.
+This is because memory profiling in Python is done via the `resource` module, which returns the _maximum memory used per program execution_.
+Thus, if we run the encryption program within the same run thousands of times, we'll get the maximum of all those thousands of times.
+Instead, we to produce our benchmarks, we leverage an external bash script that runs the same program thousands of times, and then computes the average and standard deviation of all the maximum amount of memory used per program execution.

 ## I'm a bit lazy, is there some faster way to get the data?

 Sure.
 If you run: